-You can use backticks to avoid processing for a few word or paragraphs.
-That is useful for avoiding that a code or configuration hunk gets mistakenly interpreted as markdown.
+You can use backticks to avoid processing a group of words or paragraphs.
+This is useful for preventing a code or configuration hunk from being mistakenly interpreted as markdown.

-Surrounding part of a line with single backticks allows to write code inline, for examples:
+Surrounding part of a line with single backticks allows you to write code inline, for examples:

 This hosts IP address is `10.0.0.1`.